sveneisenschmidt/redmine/README.md

 redmine
 =======

-Access layer for for Redmine.
+Access layer for for Redmine, written in PHP.

 #### Available Clients
 * REST Api